klyvedev/klyve/capabilities.md

 ## 2. Automated Development
 Once a specification is approved, Klyve acts as your implementation team.
-* **Code Generation:** Klyve writes functional, standard Python code to match the requirements.
+* **Code Generation:** Klyve writes functional, standard code to match the requirements.
 * **Refactoring:** It can update existing code to improve structure or performance without breaking functionality.
 * **Dependency Management:** Klyve identifies library imports and requirements automatically.